I Will Follow Him: Other versions

+In 1983, Czech singer Judita Čeřovská recorded a Czech version called Malý vůz; in 1995, another Czech version was recorded by Ilona Csáková, which also included a sample of the English lyrics.

 The Norwegian comedian Lars Mjøen wrote comedic Norwegian lyrics, «Torsken kommer!» (translates to «The cod is coming»).
 The song was published by the comedy troupe KLM as Brødrene Dal as the B-side of "Gaus, Roms Og Brumund" (PolyGram 2052 206) and on the LP record Spektralplate (Polydor 2382 135) in 1982.
 A music video remake was released by Norges Bank in 2017 to mark the introduction of the new 200 krone banknote that features a cod on the obverse side.

 The song is featured at the end of the 1992 film Sister Act, where it was performed by the nuns' chorus for the Pope with Whoopi Goldberg's character as the lead singer.
 The song peaked at number 53 on the Australian ARIA Singles Chart.

+The 1962 Italian language cover of "Chariot (Su mio carro)" by Betty Curtis is featured in the opening sequence of the romantic comedy-drama Pillion (2025).
+This version also appears in the biographical gangster film Goodfellas (1990), although not published on the CD release of the soundtrack.

 In 2000, Cynthia Patag, Nanette Inventor, Malou de Guzman, Beverly Salviejo and Pinky Marquez performed the interactive version of the song at the end of the musical episode of Wansapanataym, "Bata-Okey".